opensearch-project/documentation-website/_dashboards/management/multi-data-sources.md

 1. Navigate to **OpenSearch Plugins** > **Anomaly Detection** under the main menu.
 2. Select the database icon on the upper-right menu bar to view a list of connected data sources.
 3. Select a data source to view a list of associated detectors.
-If the selected data source does not have detectors, the **Create detector** button appears under the upper-right menu bar.
-See [Creating anomaly detectors]({{site.url}}{{site.baseurl}}/observing-your-data/ad/dashboards-anomaly-detection/#creating-anomaly-detectors) for steps on creating detectors through the interface.
+If the selected data source does not have detectors, then the **Create detector** button appears under the upper-right menu bar.
+See [Creating anomaly detectors]({{site.url}}{{site.baseurl}}/observing-your-data/ad/dashboards-anomaly-detection/#creating-anomaly-detectors) for instructions on creating detectors through the interface.

 The following GIF illustrates these steps.